ndsurgenor/east-street/README.md

 ## Structure

-With Strategy and Scope now in place, focus shifted to setting acceptence criteria for each of the above thereby informing exactly what features to include as part of the project
+With Strategy and Scope now in place, focus shifted to setting acceptance criteria for each of the above, thereby informing exactly what features to include as part of the project.
+These acceptance criteria were added to each dev goal and user story on the afforementioned Kanban board, to act as an ensurance that task would be completed to the fulless extent needed.

 ### Features